vialab/Textension/README.md

 # Textension

 A visualization tool built for researchers in the humanities and social sciences.
-This project aims to digitize physical pages/books into modular web objects that allow users to annotate, manipulate, and perform analytics.
+This project aims to digitize analog text into modular web objects that allow users to annotate, manipulate, and perform analytics.

 ## Getting Started